Guerneville Forest Coalition – Silver Estates Victory!

 “The Dogwood THP includes logging 342 acres of second-growth and mature redwood forest within the sensitive floodplain of the Gualala River.
 The THP area is located close to the Sonoma County Gualala Point Regional Park Campground, extending up river to Switchville, at the Green Bridge, and continuing along the South Fork which flows parallel to The Sea Ranch and directly across from, and beyond, the “Hot Spot.”
 Additional tracts of land containing large redwoods are included in the expansive THP including units beyond twin bridges and along creeks in the Gualala River Watershed.”

-To support litigation to stop this logging, visit the Friends of the Gualala River website.
+For more information on Gualala River logging plans, visit the Friends of the Gualala River website.

 July 14, 2020 Update: Fight over Gualala River logging plan heads to federal court (The Press Democrat)